kubic-project/microos-o-o/blog/_posts/2023-04-02-state-of-microOS-Desktop-Plasma.md

 lives, and it's not like I'm being paid for this.
 That being said, I would rather see the plasma version of microOS Desktop go away, than be pushed to release in the state it's in, with some vague hope that the problems are going to be fixed.

-For this to have *any* chance of getting past anything better than a "Beta" at this point, I need *real* help, people pushing SR's, people actually reporting bugs properly on the bugzilla, etc.   Reddit is not a bugtracker.
+For this to have *any* chance of getting past anything better than a "Beta", I need *real* help, people pushing SR's, people actually reporting bugs properly on the bugzilla, etc.   Reddit is not a bugtracker.
 Matrix is not a bugtracker.
 IRC is not a bugtracker.
-Yes, the bugzilla can be a little clunky, but its the tool we've got.
-And I don't have the time, or the inclination to be constantly monitoring things like Reddit/Matrix, nor should anybody else.
+Yes, the bugzilla can be a little clunky, but it's the tool we've got.
+I don't have the time, or the inclination to be constantly monitoring things like Reddit/Matrix, nor should anybody else.
 It seems like there are lots of folks that feel strongly that MicroOS Desktop Plasma needs to exist.
 But so far, I've seen darned little actual "put your money where your mouth is" when it comes to some of the loudest about it.

-Long and short of it, my daily driver is actually going to be GNOME for right now, because I actually need to use my computer, and right now, microOS Desktop Plasma is putting obstacles in my way.
-I do have another machine here that still has Plasma on it, for testing things on actual hardware, and I'm not throwing my hands up, grabbing my ball, and going home, but I also don't want to continue to be giving anybody, any false hope that I'm going to magically wake up tomorrow and pull the proverbial magic rabbit out of my hat.
+Long and short of it: my daily driver is actually going to be GNOME for right now, because I actually need to use my computer.
+Right now, microOS Desktop Plasma is putting obstacles in my way.
+I do have another machine here that still has Plasma on it, for testing things on actual hardware.
+I'm not throwing my hands up, grabbing my ball, and going home.
+I also don't want to to be giving any false hope that I'm going to magically wake up tomorrow and pull the proverbial magic rabbit out of my hat.